sonalikurade/Jenkins/README.md

 # Core Components
 1. Jobs: The basic unit of work in Jenkins, which can be configured to perform various tasks like building code, running tests, or deploying applications.

+2. Nodes: Machines that Jenkins uses to run jobs.
+The primary node is the master, and additional nodes are called agents or slaves.

 # How Jenkins Works
 ### 1. Installation and Setup
 * Jenkins can be installed on various platforms including Windows, macOS, and Linux.
 It can also run in a Docker container.